civol/HDLRuby/README.md

 ## Naming rules
 <a name="names"></a>

 Several constructs in HDLRuby are referred to by name, e.g., systems and signals.
-When such constructs are declared, their names are to be specified by Ruby symbols starting with a lower case.
+When such constructs are declared, their names are to be specified by Ruby symbols starting with a lowercase.
 For example, `:hello` is a valid name declaration, but `:Hello` is not.

 After being declared, the construct can be referred to by using the name directly (i.e., without the `:` of Ruby symbols).
-For example, if a construct has been declared with `:hello` as name, it will be afterward referred to by `hello`.
+For example, if a construct has been declared with `:hello` as the name, it will be afterward referred to by `hello`.

 ## Systems and signals